Customized Hair Growth Kit - 60% OFF get started

 Zinc

-It is believed that low zinc levels may be associated with early graying, and zinc may also play a part in melanin production.
+Low zinc levels may be associated with early graying, and zinc may also affect melanin production.
 This mineral is also essential for overall hair health and strength, promoting tissue growth and repair.

-• Reduce your exposure to harsh hair styling chemicals and pollution, as they can damage hair follicles and impact hair growth.
+4. Reduce exposure to harsh hair styling chemicals and pollution, as they can damage hair follicles and impact hair growth.
 Avoid harsh hair products and limit exposure to pollutants in the air to protect your hair and promote healthy growth.

 Can catalase help with premature hair greying?